Bonniesty/Santander_Value_Prediction/README.md

 Our final code combines feature learning (including PCA and k-means..) and LightGBM to train the model and predict the target data.

-Since our dataset is too big to upload, please download our train data and test data here.
-Put raw data file in ```data``` folder.
+Since our dataset is too big to upload, please download our train data and test data [HERE](https://drive.google.com/drive/folders/1xS0IMsJD8dm8lKYizYs1pVxsSMtC1SrX?usp=sharing).
+Download our repo and put raw data file in ```data``` folder.

-To run our model and see the result, download the repo and run the following command
+To run our model and see the result, please run the following command

 ```python
 python3 model.py